 How Long Do Results Last

 Everyone has a different idea of what they want to get out of a Botox procedure.
 Ideally, you may want to look just the way you did when you were 25, but it is important to keep your expectations realistic.
-Botox is highly effective and work almost instantly to “reduce” the appearance of wrinkles.
+Botox is highly effective and works almost instantly to “reduce” the appearance of wrinkles.

 The results commonly last for 3-6 months at a time without the need for maintenance, making Botox an ideal option for ultra-convenient anti-aging effects.